finocode/finocode/README.md

 ### Hey, my name is Kevin.

-#I am 20 years old and am currently completing my apprenticeship as an IT specialist at Endress und Hauser GmbH&Co KG
+I am 20 years old and am currently completing my apprenticeship as an IT specialist at Endress und Hauser GmbH&Co KG

-#I am interested in web and app development, where I enjoy designing and implementing user interfaces.
+I am interested in web and app development, where I enjoy designing and implementing user interfaces.

-#I have experience with basic web languages like html,css,javascript,c# etc.
+So far I have programmed with html, css, javascript, c#, python and java.

-#I have mainly worked with React and Blazor so far
+Currently I mainly work with the react libary

 <!--
 **finocode/finocode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.